Search RoHo Blog

 Meal No. 3713: Mushroom and Shallot Salisbury Steak

-Hot off the presses, once the latest issue of Bon Appétit showed up in the mailbox, came a new recipe for mushroom and shallot Salisbury steak, and when Kristen and Mookie came for dinner last Friday, we all got to found out how exceptionally delicious it was.
+Hot off the presses, once the latest issue of Bon Appétit showed up in the mailbox, came a new recipe for mushroom and shallot Salisbury steak, and when Kristen and Mookie came for dinner last Friday, we all got to find out how exceptionally delicious it was.
 My gracious, what glory: incredible flavors in the steaks themselves, a mushroom sauce to please us, the special treat of mashed skin-on red potatoes (this time with chives and bacon along with the sour cream and tons of butter)...and the fall-back to canned green beans.

 The latest hurricane of 2024 had come ashore at the Big Bend of Florida overnight, and Helene proved to have a massive reach of unbelievable rain amounts.
 Here in Winston, we just got the brush-by, with steady rain fall and random occasional gusts of wind.
 By mid-afternoon, we were clearing.
 Those in the mountains to our west were not so lucky.
 No major damage around the house, and not as many small limbs and twigs to collect as I might have expected...but the second floor at the front of the house definitely had plenty of water coming through into the drip buckets.